DevopsHackathonDemo/DevOps-demo/README.md

 Kubernetes on server side handles docker container orhcestration.
 This allows us to perform rolling updates with 0 downtime, get information of currently running pods and nodes and scale the application as needed.
 The configuration files for this setup can be found in `./kubeconfigs/` and they are mainly running on a cloud server with k3s deployed.
 Should be noted that we found kubernetes overkill and unnecessary for a small project like this, but we considered it an important technology to learn and as such we included it in our pipeline.

 The entire stack is essentially built out of:
-* k3s (kubernetes distro, with loadbalancer and traefik disabled `curl -sfL https://get.k3s.io | sh -s - --no-deploy=traefik --no-deploy=servicelb`)
+* k3s (kubernetes distro, with loadbalancer and traefik disabled since k3s ships with traefik v1 and we want v2.
+For using load balancer, consider MetalLB instead for baremetal configuration such as ours in the cloud) `curl -sfL https://get.k3s.io | sh -s - --no-deploy=traefik --no-deploy=servicelb`)
-* helm (kubernetes package manager)
+* helm (kubernetes package manager) to install traefik
 * `devops.yaml` defining the `deployment`, `service` and `ingress`
 * `devops-tls.yaml` defining the TLS secured `IngressRoute`
 * `traefik-values.yaml` to override some of traefik default configuration values

+Quick tutorial to setting it all up for MVP configuration:
+Setting up the master & worker node on same machine `curl -sfL https://get.k3s.io | sh -s - --no-deploy=traefik --no-deploy=servicelb`
+Download files from `kubeconfigs`, apply with
+`kubectl apply -f devops.yaml`
+`kubectl apply -f devops-tls.yaml`
+`helm repo add traefik https://helm.traefik.io/traefik`
+`helm repo update`
+`helm install traefik traefik/traefik`
+`helm --kubeconfig /etc/rancher/k3s/k3s.yaml --namespace traefik upgrade --install traefik traefik/traefik -f traefik-values.yml` (namespace arg may be unnecessary)

+(Full tutorial on downloading helm, setting up traefik ingress & TLS secured routing: https://community.traefik.io/t/traefik-v2-helm-a-tour-of-the-traefik-2-helm-chart/6126 )

 ## Security